brudnak/ha-rancher-rke2/README.md

 ✅ **No Cert Manager needed** — SSL is done via **AWS ACM** 🙌
 ✅ **Secure by default** — HTTPS from the jump 🔐
+✅ **Fully automated** — Rancher installation happens automatically 🤖
 ✅ **All you gotta do:**
-1. 🛠️ Tweak the generated `install.sh` (if you even want to...)
+1. 🛠️ Configure your Helm commands in `tool-config.yml`
-2. 🚀 Run it — donezo.
+2. 🚀 Run the test — donezo!

 We install Rancher using: